 - Maintaining appropriate classification and security procedures for design documentation including the operation of ‘need to know’ principles.

-- Operating appropriate project office physical and document access control arrangements.
+- Operating appropriate project office access control arrangements, regarding both physical access and access to documents.

 - Training staff to understand their responsibilities and to enlist their support in continually improving security arrangements and performance.